kevinpt/ripyl/doc/rst/tut_plot.rst

     :scale: 75%

-You can save the plot to a file:
+You can save the plot to a file instead:

 .. code-block:: python